DIY Finishing - panels

 photo source:devoswoodworking.com

 Just like large cupboard doors or bed tops, table tops can be made from several pieces of timber.
-Generally, the pieces of lumber are glued together.
-But it is also possible to glue each plank separately (nailed together, as in the past) or to make removable joints.
+Generally, the pieces of timber are glued together.
+But each plank can also be nailed separately (nailed together as in the past) or they can be joined together in a removable way.

-Another option, much simpler and safer in terms of behaviour over time, is to use ready-made wooden panels.
-These are industrial products made from timber that have several advantages:
+Another option, much simpler and safer in terms of behavior over time, is to use ready-made wooden panels.
+These are industrial products made from timber which have several advantages:

-• the panel can be cut and trimmed to design, resulting in a complete countertop with space for a sink, hob or prize
+• the panel can be cut and trimmed to the design, resulting in a complete worktop with space for sink, hob or prize

 • does not warp or crack during use